vaadin/skeleton-starter-flow-spring/README.md

 For more information on Vaadin Flow, visit https://vaadin.com/flow.

 Branching information:
-* `master` the latest version of the starter, using the latest platform snapshot
+* `master` the latest version of the starter, the using the latest platform snapshot
 * `V10` the version for Vaadin 10
 * `V11` the version for Vaadin 11